From £7515

 From Tokyo Station, take the Shinkansen to Kanazawa, a town known for both classical and contemporary arts, including Kaga-Yuzen silk dyeing and gold-leaf production.
 For lunch, visit Omicho Market, famous for its fresh seafood and sushi.

 Then start your exploration with Kenroku-en Garden, one of Japan’s top three gardens, featuring the oldest water fountain in Japan, wooden teahouses, and a historic villa.
 Next, visit Kanazawa Castle, accessible through the Ishikawa-mon Gate, with a reconstructed central fortification showcasing castle architecture and samurai warfare.
+(B)

 Accommodation

-Hotel Amanek Kanazawa
+The Hotel Sanraku Kanazawa

 DAY 5